 - Equal distribution of responsibilities among different entities

 - Low maintenance cost and ease of use

-Now, it comes to choose the right architecture for your next iOS app development project.
-Before choosing, keep one thing in mind that there is no single iOS architecture and it depends on the project’s requirement.
+Now, it comes to choosing the right architecture for your next iOS app development project.
+Before choosing, keep one thing in mind there is no single iOS architecture and it depends on the project’s requirement.